-Marketable securities consist primarily of the investments of our captive insurance subsidiaries, available-for-sale securities, our deferred compensation plan investments, and certain investments held to fund the debt service requirements of debt previously secured by investment properties that have been sold.
+Marketable securities consist primarily of the investments of our captive insurance subsidiaries, available-for-sale securities, our deferred compensation plan investments, and certain investments held to fund the debt service requirements of debt previously secured by investment properties that have been sold or refinanced.

 The types of securities included in the investment portfolio of our captive insurance subsidiaries typically include U.S. Treasury or other U.S. government securities as well as corporate debt securities with maturities ranging from less than 1 to 10 years.
 These securities are classified as available-for-sale and are valued based upon quoted market prices or other observable inputs when quoted market prices are not available.
 The amortized cost of debt securities, which approximates fair value, held by our captive insurance subsidiaries is adjusted for amortization of premiums and accretion of discounts to maturity.
 Changes in the values of these securities are recognized in accumulated other comprehensive income (loss) until the gain or loss is realized or until any unrealized loss is deemed to be other-than-temporary.
 We review any declines in value of these securities for other-than-temporary impairment and consider the severity and duration of any decline in value.
 To the extent an other-than-temporary impairment is deemed to have occurred, an impairment charge is recorded and a new cost basis is established.
 Subsequent changes are then recognized through other comprehensive income (loss) unless another other-than-temporary impairment is deemed to have occurred.
+Net unrealized gains recorded in other comprehensive income (loss) as of September 30, 2012 and December 31, 2011 were approximately \$82.3 million and \$41.9 million, respectively, and represent the valuation and related currency adjustments for our marketable securities.

-Our investments in Capital Shopping Centres Group PLC, or CSCG, and Capital & Counties Properties PLC, or CAPC, are accounted for as available-forsale securities.
+Our investments in Capital Shopping Centres Group PLC, or CSCG, and Capital & Counties Properties PLC, or CAPC, are accounted for as available-for-sale securities.
 These investments are adjusted to their quoted market price, including a related foreign exchange component, with corresponding adjustment in other comprehensive income (loss).
-At June 30, 2012, we owned 35.4 million shares each of CSCG and of CAPC.
-At June 30, 2012, the market value of our investments in CSCG and CAPC was \$178.8 million and \$116.4 million, respectively, with an aggregate unrealized gain on these investments of \$63.4 million.
+At September 30, 2012, we owned 35.4 million shares of CSCG and 38.9 million shares of CAPC.
+At September 30, 2012, the market value of our investments in CSCG and CAPC was \$186.9 million and \$136.9 million, respectively, with an aggregate net unrealized gain on these investments of approximately \$79.4 million.
 The market value of our investments in CSCG and CAPC at December 31, 2011 was \$170.7 million and \$100.9 million, respectively, with an aggregate unrealized gain of \$39.7 million.
+On October 23, 2012, we completed the sale of all of our investments in CSCG and CAPC for approximately \$327.0 million.